YahyaShigri/urdu_voice_chat_bot/README.md

 Sir Irfan Malik
 Dr. Sheraz
 Sir Haris
 I also want to express my sincere thanks to Bushra Akram for her invaluable content, which greatly assisted in the development of this project.
-Check out her YouTube channel for amazing tutorials: Bushra Akram.
+Check out her YouTube channel for amazing tutorials: Bushra Akram"""".